Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Most erectile dysfunction can be managed without imaging

-A lot of ED improves once we get the basics right: addressing risk factors, optimising sleep and alcohol intake, correcting tablet use, and tackling performance pressure.
+Many men improve once we get the basics right: addressing risk factors, optimising sleep and alcohol intake, correcting tablet use, and tackling performance pressure.
 We move to objective testing only when it will change decisions.

 When testing helps (and when it doesn't)

-First: the point of investigations is not to impress you with a test.
+The point of investigations is not to impress you with a test.
 It's to stop us guessing when the stakes are higher.

-A penile Doppler ultrasound doesn't "grade your masculinity" and it doesn't diagnose relationship issues.
+A penile Doppler doesn't "grade your masculinity" and it doesn't diagnose relationship issues.
 It helps us decide whether the main driver looks vascular and/or structural, and whether treatments aimed at blood flow are likely to work.

 A Doppler is not for everyone—but it is essential before certain treatments.